alexander-kastil/az-cloud-native/labs/lab-05/readme.md

     ![architecture](_images/app.png)

 - Do not go into too much detail.
-Just identify the main entities and value objects for each service as you will create
+Just identify the main entities and value objects for each service as you will create.
+You can compare your result with the [solution](solution/readme.md) afterwards.

-- You will use the output of this task later on to create containers in Cosmos DB.

-- You can use a pice of paper or an online whiteboard like [draw.io](https://draw.io/) or [Miro](https://miro.com/) to draw your results.

-## Task: Order Service Bounded Context

-- Document the `Order Service Bounded Context`.
-If you want you can use [Miro and the Bounded Context Canvas](https://miro.com/miroverse/the-bounded-context-canvas/), some other tool or even a piece of paper.

-- Follow the guide on [GitHub - https://github.com/ddd-crew/bounded-context-canvas](https://github.com/ddd-crew/bounded-context-canvas)

 ## Task: Designing the Data Model